beyondstorage/go-storage/docs/design/6-normalize-metadata.md

 ## Compatibility

-Metadata's name and value could be changed.
+- Metadata's name and value could be changed.
+- Storage will return different metadata type.

 ## Implementation